MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 **monitoring/dashboard/**

-  - Save a dashboard inside a new folder.
+  - Request of type POST to save a dashboard inside a new folder.

      Parameters required: